panda

 Fundamentals of Chinese Characters

 Fundamentals of Chinese Characters is a useful complement to another learning method, such as an app or course.
 It’s not meant to be a stand-alone book, but rather a comprehensive guide to teaching simplified Chinese characters.
-The book includes a rhyme for each character (which helps with memorization) and practice exercises that teach how to correctly write the characters.
+My favorite part of the book is that there is a rhyme for each character (which helped me remember) and practice exercises that teach how to correctly write the characters.
 It’s recommended for beginner learners.
-See what other reviewers had to say here.
+You can learn more about the book here.

 Chinese Demystified: A Self-Teaching Guide

-Chinese Demystified is a good book to teach yourself Chinese grammar.
+Chinese Demystified is a useful book to teach yourself Chinese grammar.
 It has straightforward and clear explanations that are easy to understand.
 It uses Pinyin, traditional, and simplified characters so you can understand it no matter how far you’ve advanced in learning the Chinese writing system.
-Because there is no CD or online audio, most reviewers recommend using this book once you have a basic understanding of Mandarin, or alongside another language app.
-Check out what other reviewers thought of the book.
+Because there is no CD or online audio, I recommend using this book alongside another language app or with an online tutor so you can practice listening and speaking.
+Check out Chinese Demystified here.

 New Practical Chinese Reader

 New Practical Chinese Reader is designed for adult learners from beginner to intermediate.
 The book follows the HSK curriculum, and the goal is to help you communicate in Chinese by looking at language function and culture, as well as developing skills such as reading, writing, listening, and speaking.
-Reviewers found the book to be challenging, but incredibly useful.
-You can also read what other reviewers had to say here.
+I recommend also using the workbook alongside the textbook to practice what you learn.
+You can see if this book is right for you here.

 Watch Chinese YouTube Videos

-Watching YouTube videos is entertaining, so why not watch them to make language learning fun!
-Watching videos gives the added benefit of having visuals to help you better understand the content.
-The YouTube channels below focus on instructional videos, but you’ll be having a great time while you learn.
+Watching YouTube videos is entertaining, so why not watch them to make language learning fun?
+Videos have the added benefit of using visuals to help you better understand the content.
+And there’s such a wide variety that you can find exactly what you want.
+The YouTube channels below focus on instructional videos, but you’ll also have a great time while you learn.

 Commitment: Low